A Closer Look at Paranormal Investigators

 The word “paranormal” refers to phenomena that are beyond the scope of science: para – a Latin prefix meaning above, beyond, or contrary to; and normal – that which is explainable through standard scientific understanding.
 Someone who methodically examines the unexplained and unknown with an open mind in an attempt to document strange incidents is a paranormal investigator.

 Modern paranormal investigators conduct research into the mysteries of the supernatural, using sophisticated tools and refined skills to shed light on cryptic events, esoteric objects, and enigmatic entities.
 Investigators either conduct independent research or are contracted by clients to provide investigative services.

 For those interested in becoming a professional paranormal investigator, developing specific skills and abilities is key to establishing professional credibility.
-The field of paranormal investigation is riddled with charlatans, frauds, and predators; so, it is important for those establishing themselves in the field to set themselves apart immediately.
+The field of paranormal investigation is riddled with charlatans, frauds, and predators, so, those establishing themselves in the field need to set themselves apart immediately.
 Below is a list of some of the skills and abilities that legitimate paranormal investigators should be ready to utilize in every investigation:

 - Extensive knowledge of the supernatural – a paranormal investigator should have extensive knowledge of the arcane and unnatural.
 From familiarity with auras to parapsychology, ESP to xenoglossia, and a range of spiritual grimoires, professional paranormal investigators require an in-depth understanding of a wide range of paranormal terminology from multiple cultures, time periods, and esoteric resources.

 - Methodical investigative technique – paranormal investigation requires a measured approach, carefully planned and expertly executed to achieve an established goal.